|

 historical records.

-religion embraces a faith that is as theocentric as before, still
+monotheist religion embraces a faith that is as theocentric as

-years it is high time for the sparrow to leave thru[1] that one
+of years it is high time for the sparrow to leave thru[1] that

-door that opens out not only to a more moderate, well-balanced and
+one door that opens all up to not only a more moderate, well-balanced

-harmonious life but also to an existence which, wherever it may be, is
+and harmonious life but also to an existence which, wherever it may be,

-torn apart by its fundamental and symbolical contradictions the
+apart by its fundamental and symbolical contradictions the monotheist

-monotheist successor of polytheist religion is about to collapse
+successor of polytheist religion is about to collapse itself today,

 Just as the gods once became idols to be abandoned in favor of the one god,